Christopher Morel Player Props: Cubs vs. Cardinals

 - The pitching staff for the Cardinals has a collective 8.2 K/9, which ranks 24th in the league.

-- The Cardinals have a 4.48 team ERA that ranks 21st across all MLB pitching staffs.
+- The Cardinals have a 4.45 team ERA that ranks 21st across all league pitching staffs.

-- Cardinals pitchers combine to surrender the fewest home runs in baseball (93 total, one per game).
+- Cardinals pitchers combine to allow the fewest home runs in baseball (93 total, one per game).

-- In his most recent appearance on Saturday against the Washington Nationals, the lefty threw 4 1/3 innings, allowing four earned runs while surrendering four hits.
+- The righty's most recent time out came on Sunday against the Washington Nationals, when he threw six innings, surrendering three earned runs while allowing three hits.

-- The 32-year-old has put up an ERA of 4.86, with 8.6 strikeouts per nine innings, in 20 games this season.
-Opponents are hitting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.